 Today AARO's goals have expanded to include new issues while protecting those rights already achieved:

-- Raising the profile of Americans overseas in Washington by participation in the annual Overseas Americans Week and letter campaigns, to increase the political clout of the 6.6 million Americans abroad.
+- Raising the profile of Americans overseas in Washington by participation in the annual Overseas Americans Week (OAW) and year-long letter campaigns, to increase the political clout of the estimated 6.6 million Americans abroad.

 - Securing Medicare coverage for eligible Americans resident overseas.